 In this class, students will:

 Gain fluency in the current landscape of platforms, tools, and techniques for computational and data-driven research in the humanities.
-In particular, students learn the basics of the command line, and Jupyter (Python) notebooks, and QGIS.

 Locate their home discipline within the wider galaxy of humanistic inquiry.
 How are quantitative methods and data science impacting their field, as well as the humanities writ large?